Agnese Landini

-Agnese Landini (/it/; born 11 November 1976) is an Italian professor.
+Agnese Landini (/it/; born 11 November 1976) is an Italian high school teacher.
 She's also the wife of former Prime Minister of Italy Matteo Renzi.

 Life and work

 Landini was born in Florence, in 1976 and has one brother, Filippo, who is a priest.
 During her childhood, Landini was a scout in the Association of Catholic Guides and Scouts of Italy (AGESCI).
 In her later years, she met her future husband, Matteo Renzi.
 On August 27, 1999 Agnese Landini married Renzi, with whom she has two sons, Francesco and Emanuele, and a daughter, Ester.
 Like her husband, she is a regular Mass-goer.

 She is a teacher of Italian literature, Latin and history in a lyceum of Florence.